Himanshu08Kumar/30June/README.md

 Success is not final, failure is not fatal: It is the courage to continue that counts.
-The best way to predict the future is to create it.
+Success is not the key to happiness.
+Happiness is the key to success.